wix-playground/dapperdox/docs/configuration-tls.md

 RC4 and BEAST vulnerabilites.
 DapperDox is therefore compatible with current releases of Google Chrome, Apple Safari, Mozilla Firefox and Internet Explorer.

 DapperDox requires a certificate and a private key to be configured to enable TLS.
-THe certificate and key filenames are passed to DapperDox using the `-tls-certificate` and `-tls-key` [configuration](/docs/configuration/guide) options.
+The certificate and key filenames are passed to DapperDox using the `-tls-certificate` and `-tls-key` [configuration](/docs/configuration/guide) options.